LeeMorinUCF/QMB6358F20/demo_04_version_control/GitHub_Quick_Reference.md

 ## Guide to ```git``` command ```commit```: to collect your changes into one unit

-Typically, you collect your changes into one identifyable unit, such as a new feature or a fix of a bug.
+Typically, you collect your changes into one identifiable unit, such as a new feature or a fix of a bug.
 If you later find you have made a mistake, this is the minimal unit that can be ```revert```ed.
 You usually plan that this does not happen but it is a feature of version control sofware that you can choose the checkpoints at which you can take a snapshot and preserve as a minimal unit to "undo".